5 Ways to Regulate the Time You Spend Online & the Internet

 - 3. Being around when your child passes through important developmental milestones.

 - 4. Experiencing a heady sense of accomplishment as you scratch off items from your bucket list.

 - 5. Spending time doing something that is of personal value to you or that benefits the rest of the world.

 - 5 Strategies to Stop Wasting Time on the Internet

 5 Important Things You’re Missing By Spending Too Much Time Online

-It is easy to spend more time online than planned, which usually leads to a time pressure, failure to do other activities, mental overload, and neglecting your personal needs such as attending social engagements, sleeping, and exercising.
+It is easy to spend more time online than planned, which usually leads to time pressure, failure to do other activities, mental overload, and neglecting your personal needs such as attending social engagements, sleeping, and exercising.